govpf/openfisca-pf/README.md

 ## Installation for developpers and maintainers

 Installation does not work on windows despite using Python, but it is working well in a WSL.
+To install WSL on Windows 10: https://docs.microsoft.com/fr-fr/windows/wsl/install-win10

 To install it first get the git repo :
 ```sh
 git clone https://github.com/govpf/openfisca-pf.git